 Under our Articles of Association, the maximum number of our directors is fixed at twelve.
 We currently have ten directors.
-Four of these directors, Yoav Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our "outside directors" under the Israeli Companies Law.
+Four of these directors, Yoav Z. Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our "outside directors" under Israel's Companies Law.
 The current term of office of Messrs.
-Federman and Rothrock will expire in 2014 and the current term of Messrs.
-Chelouche and Gecht will expire in 2015.
+Federman and Rothrock will expire in 2017 and the current term of office of